gilch/hissp/docs/macro_tutorial.rst

 Don't expect Hissp macros to do this.
 Be reluctant to use Python injections, and be aware of where they might break things.
-They're mainly useful as performance optimizations.
+They're mainly useful as performance optimizations (but can be convenient when used judiciously).
 In principle,
 you should be able to do everything else without them.

 ..
 TODO: optimize macro